project-oak/oak/examples/chat/README.md

 ## CI Invocation

-Note that the normal/default invocation of this example (with `./run` or `scripts/run_example chat`) just starts an instance of the application then immediately terminates it (this ensures that the CI runs work OK).
+Note that the normal/default invocation of this example (with `scripts/run_example -e chat`) just starts an instance of the application then immediately terminates it (this ensures that the CI runs work OK).